beyond-btc/documentation/docs/why-beyond.md

 ## The Dawn of Inscriptions: 2023

 In 2023, the Bitcoin ecosystem embraced a revolutionary concept: [inscriptions](https://unchained.com/blog/bitcoin-inscriptions-ordinals).
-This game-changing innovation elevated Bitcoin from merely a store of value (SoV) to a fully functional and programmable financial ecosystem (known as [BTCFi](https://www.ignasdefi.com/p/ordinals-and-btc-defi-start-here)), capable of supporting applications across many fields from [decentralized finance](https://www.coinbase.com/learn/crypto-basics/what-is-defi) to [real-world asset](https://www.binance.com/en/research/analysis/real-world-assets-state-of-the-market) tokenization, digital art, and _beyond._
+This game-changing innovation elevated Bitcoin from merely a store of value ([SoV](https://bitcoin.com/get-started/is-bitcoin-a-store-of-value/)) to a fully functional and programmable financial ecosystem (known as [BTCFi](https://www.ignasdefi.com/p/ordinals-and-btc-defi-start-here)), capable of supporting applications across many fields from [Decentralized Finance](https://www.coinbase.com/learn/crypto-basics/what-is-defi) to [Real-World Asset](https://www.binance.com/en/research/analysis/real-world-assets-state-of-the-market) tokenization, digital art, and _beyond._

 By embedding data directly into Bitcoin's transactions, inscriptions have unlocked a new layer of utility on the Bitcoin network itself, in addition to the massively popular [$BTC](https://coinmarketcap.com/currencies/bitcoin) token.
 This leap forward not only diversifies Bitcoin's use cases but also strengthens its position as a foundational pillar in the broader blockchain space, showcasing its potential to be as versatile and programmable as other modern protocols.